 Every January 1st, after we drag ourselves out of bed along with our hangovers, The Husband and I sit down and do our Yearly Calendar Day.
 What’s this, you may ask?
 It’s a special “date” we have together where we sit down with a calendar and hash out all of the important dates for the coming year.
 Prospects of vacations are brought up, days are blocked out for upcoming work engagements, including conferences and out of town meetings, and even family birthdays are scribbled down.
-With the help of modern technology, this duty has become a bit easier, and I wanted to share with you how we do it each year.
+With the help of modern technology, this duty has become a bit easier, and I wanted to share with you how to plan your year in a day.

 Step 1: Plug in the obvious

-The easiest part of this ritual is writing down, or typing in, dates that are most obvious to you.
+The easiest part of how to plan your year in a day is writing down (or typing in) dates that are most obvious to you.
 This would be holidays, if they aren’t already annotated, and birthdays of family and friends.
 Since you know that celebrations will revolve around these dates, it’s best to plug them in and see where they land.
 This will help with later steps.

 Step 2: Mark scholastic closings